 Stand dynamics were consistent with expected patterns of decreasing tree density but increasing basal area.
 Basal area growth outpaced mortality, implying a net accumulation of live biomass, which was supported by eddy covariance ecosystem carbon flux observations.
 There was a threshold response in white and black oak trees to water stress in the previous year, giving rise to significantly elevated mortality in the year after.
 Individual white and black oaks that died in 2013 displayed historically lower growth with the majority of dead trees exhibiting Biscogniauxia cankers.
 Taken together, the synthesis points to the importance of drought-pathogens being important drivers of oak mortality “pulses” and thus stand dynamics in these forests.

 BER Program Manager

 Terrestrial Ecosystem Science, SC-23.1

 University of Missouri

 Oak Ridge National Laboratory

-The U.S. Department of Energy Biological and Environmental Research; The U.S. Department of Agriculture National Institute of Food and Agriculture, McIntire-Stennis funds
+The Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, and the U.S. Department of Agriculture National Institute of Food and Agriculture's McIntire-Stennis funds.

-Wood et al. “The importance of drought-pathogen interactions in driving oak mortality events in the Ozark Border Region” Environmental Research Letters, 13:015004, doi:10.1088/1748-9326/aa94fa
+Wood, J. et al. “The importance of drought-pathogen interactions in driving oak mortality events in the Ozark Border Region.”
+Environmental Research Letters 13(1), 015004 (2018).
+[DOI:10.1088/1748-9326/aa94fa]